Robert Scheer: Awards

 Scheer received the 2010 Distinguished Work in New Media Award from the Society of Professional Journalists, and in 2011 Ithaca College named Scheer the winner of the Izzy Award for outstanding achievement in independent media.

 Scheer was the 1998 honoree of the Shelter Partnership, an organization of Los Angeles downtown businesses as well as the recipient of the USC School of Social Work's Los Amigos Award.
 He won the James Aronson Award for Social Justice Journalism for his writing in the Los Angeles Times and The Nation about the case of nuclear scientist Wen Ho Lee.
 He has also received awards and citations from Stanford University, the Russian Academy of Sciences, the University of California, San Diego, and Yale University.

 Personal life

 Scheer's first wife was Serena Turan Scheer.
 Serena, now the widow of poet Lou Embree, is the older sister of film critic Kenneth Turan.
 A Brooklyn native, she was on the editorial staff of Root and Branch and a reporter on the Oakland Tribune.
-Scheer married Anne Butterfield Weills in 1965; though they also divorced.
+Scheer and Turan divorced.
+Scheer married Anne Butterfield Weills in 1965.
 Their son Christopher Weills Scheer was born September 8, 1968.
+Scheer and Weills subsequently divorced.

 Robert Scheer is now married to Narda Catharine Zacchino.
 She worked at the Los Angeles Times for 31 years, where she became the associate editor and a vice president.
 She was later deputy editor of the San Francisco Chronicle.
-Zacchino is the co-author of three books, and is a senior fellow at USC's Annenberg Center on Communication Leadership and Policy.
+Zacchino is the co-author of three books and is a senior fellow at USC's Annenberg Center on Communication Leadership and Policy.